awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-databases.md

   Each value is a UTF\-8 string, not more than 512000 bytes long\.

-  Thes key\-value pairs define parameters and properties of the database\.
+  These key\-value pairs define parameters and properties of the database\.

 ## Operations<a name="aws-glue-api-catalog-databases-actions"></a>
 + [CreateDatabase Action \(Python: create\_database\)](#aws-glue-api-catalog-databases-CreateDatabase)